D-DOT Route #5

 newspaper collection, and from the DDOT Route Update notices and bulletins archived in the author's collection.

-Although primarily considered to be a city-based bus operation, the Detroit Department of Transportation (DDOT)
+Although primarily considered a city-based bus operation, the Detroit Department of Transportation (DDOT)

-began operating a suburban shuttle service along Ford Road, within the suburb of Dearborn, in mid-December of 1996.
+began operating a suburban shuttle service along Ford Road — within the suburb of Dearborn — in mid-December

-While a number of city bus routes have operated through this adjoining Detroit suburb for decades, this shuttle would
+of 1996.
+While a number of city routes have operated through this adjoining Detroit suburb for decades, this shuttle

-from the Wyoming Loop to the Ford Rouge Plant -- was discontinued by the
+operated from the Wyoming Loop to the Ford Rouge Plant — was discontinued by the

 DSR back on June 15, 1973.